 The essential elements necessary to support an exclusion based on section 1128(a)(1) of the Act are: (1) the individual to be excluded must have been convicted of a criminal offense; and (2) the criminal offense must have been related to the delivery of an item or service under Title XVIII of the Act (Medicare) or any state health care program.

 Tamara Brown, DAB No. 2195 (2008); Thelma Walley, DAB No. 1367; Boris Lipovsky, M.D., DAB No. 1363 (1992); Lyle Kai, R.Ph., DAB CR1262 (2004), rev'd on other grounds, DAB No. 1979 (2005); see also Russell Mark Posner, DAB No. 2033, at 5-6 (2006).
-Petitioner has not challenged the I.G.'s proof of these two elements, but has argued that the five-year exclusion should not be imposed.

-Although Petitioner has not challenged the I.G.'s proof of the two essential elements, I note that this record provides objective proof of both.
+This record provides objective proof of both essential elements.
 Court records of Petitioner's conviction and its procedural history are before me as I.G.
 Exs.
-2, 3, and 4, and establish the first essential element.
-The relation of Petitioner's crime to the Medicaid program is set out in the language of the Information and was acknowledged by Petitioner in the plea agreement.
-I.G.
-Exs.
-2, 3.
-In summary, Petitioner was at the time a provider of mental health services to young Medicaid beneficiaries, and he submitted records claiming that he had provided to some of those Medicaid beneficiaries mental health services that he did not in fact actually provide.
-I.G.
-Exs.
-2, 3.
+3, 4, and 5, and P. Exs 1, 9.
+Those exhibits establish the first essential element.
+The relation of Petitioner's crime to the Medicaid program is elaborated by the investigator who developed the case against Petitioner in I.G.
+Ex.
+2. In summary, Petitioner was at relevant times paid a monthly stipend as the adult foster care provider of food, care, and housing to her disabled brother under a state program funded by Medicaid.
+The investigation disclosed that she received the monthly stipend but did not provide the food stamps and housing as she was obliged to do by her Adult Foster Home Contract.
 Those facts establish the nexus or common-sense connection to the Medicaid program defined in Berton Siegel, D.O., DAB No. 1467.

 Once an individual's conviction is found to have been "related to the delivery of an item or service under Medicare or a State health care program," and thus to lie within the terms of section 1128(a)(1), the imposition of the five-year minimum exclusion established by section 1128(c)(3)(B) of the Act is mandatory and beyond the authority of the I.G. or an Administrative Law Judge (ALJ) to reduce, modify, or suspend.
 The Departmental Appeals Board (Board) has used unmistakable language to make this point: "Petitioner's exclusion was mandatory under the Act once the nexus was established between her offense and the delivery of an item or service under the Medicare program.
 The ALJ had no discretion to impose a lesser remedy."
-Salvacion Lee, M.D., DAB No. 1850, at 4 (2002).
-This link between conviction and exclusion allows no exception: "We therefore affirm the ALJ conclusion . . . that once an individual has been found to have been convicted of a program-related criminal offense under section 1128(a)(1) of the Act, exclusion is mandatory" Lorna Fay Gardner, DAB No. 1733, at 3-4 (2000); Douglas Schram, R.Ph., DAB No. 1372 (1992); Napoleon S. Maminta, M.D., DAB No. 1135 (1990).
+Salvacion Lee, M.D., DAB No. 1850, at 4 (2002); Lorna Fay Gardner, DAB No. 1733, at 6 (2000); Douglas Schram, R.Ph., DAB No. 1372 (1992); Napoleon S. Maminta, M.D., DAB No. 1135 (1990).